Bhushan8177/Razor-Pay/README.md

-A simple paymment gateway using html,css and rasorpay api
+A simple paymment gateway using HTML,CSS and RazorPay API